 La Boca – A more upscale tapas bar, but still fun and relaxing.
 The food here was incredible.
 Sandra and I tried a few things and I can’t think of anything bad to say about any of it.
 But, make a reservation.
 It was pretty packed when we got in, and they were unable to sit us when we arrived 30 minutes early for our reservation.
 A bit pricey, but for a night out on the town, totally worth it.

 The Farmer’s Market – Sets up shop by the Santa Fe Railway around 8AM Tuesdays and Saturday mornings till 1PM all year round.
 It’s not huge, but it certainly is not small and has a great selection of produce, cheeses, fresh breads, chiles, and lots more, including what I swear was quite possibly the larges celery I have ever seen in my life!

-When looking to feed the need for more beautiful art work, Santa Fe offers a wide range of galleries, museums, and art exhibits to check out – from the Georgia O’Keefe Museum to the Institute of American Indian Art (check out a full listing of Santa Fe galleries and museums here).
+When looking to feed the need for more beautiful art work, Santa Fe offers a wide range of galleries, museums, and art exhibits to check out – from the Georgia O’Keefe Museum to the Institute of American Indian Art.

 It’s an affluent town and though not everyone you meet will be so, and this will be evident as you walk through it.
 But the people who live here love it, and their ability to just sit back and enjoy the day is pretty great to watch and experience, no matter what their background.
 The history, culture and art runs deep, as well as the pride of those who call Santa Fe home.